the-benchmarker/web-frameworks/README.mustache.md

 ## Motivation

-It exists plenty of frameworks.
-Each one has its advantages, and drawbacks.
-The idea of this project is to list those frameworks and to expose metrics for each one listed `here` (performance is only the first one)
+There are many frameworks, each one comes with its own advantages and drawbacks.
+The purpose of this project is to identify them and attempt to measure their differences (performance is only one metric).

-#### What is a framewok ?
+#### What is a framework ?

 A framework is a set of components working together.
-There is a **huge** variety of frameworks, from full-stack (when deling with multiple layers) to micro (when providing only routing part)
+There is a **huge** variety of frameworks, from full-stack (when delaing with multiple layers) to micro (when providing only routing part)

 ## Requirements